 I loved each unique experience.
 I had the opportunity to coordinate the annual new hire orientation for 262 people at an oil and gas company, support recruitment for the Evergreen Skytrain Line for a construction management company, and improve the performance management program at a fast-growing high technology company.
 Each role allowed me to develop my competencies in different areas of HR, and reaffirm my decision that this was the right place for me.

-Why did you decide to pursue the CHRP designation?
+Why did you decide to pursue the CHRP (Now known as CPHR) designation?

 How did you prepare for the exam?